alexanderkoller/typst-blinky/README.md

 ]
 ```

-It would be desirable to hide the fact that we are reading the same Bibtex file twice behind a single function call, but code in a Typst package [resolves all filenames relative to the package directory](https://github.com/typst/typst/issues/2126), whereas `custom.bib` and other bibliographies live in the directory of the main Typst source file.
-We may be able to simplify this once [#971](https://github.com/typst/typst/issues/971) gets addressed.
+Observe that the Bibtex file `custom.bib` is loaded twice: once to load into `link-bib-urls` and once in the standard Typst `bibliography` command.
+Obviously, this needs to be the same file twice.
+See under "Alternative solutions" below why this can't be simplified further at the moment.

+If a Bibtex entry contains a DOI field, the title will become a hyperlink to the DOI.
+Otherwise, if the Bibtex entry contains a URL field, the title will become a hyperlink to this URL.
+Otherwise, the title will be shown as normal, without a link.

-## CSL considerations
+## CSL with magic symbols

-Bib-url-linker uses the standard Typst `#bibliography` command to typeset most of the bibliography.
-You can, in principle, use any CSL style.
+The bib-url-linker generates the hyperlinked titles through a regex show rule that replaces a "magic symbol" with a [link](https://typst.app/docs/reference/model/link/) command.
+This "magic symbol" is a string of the form `!!BIBENTRY!<key>!!`, where `<key>` is the Bibtex citation key of the reference.

-However, in order to get the paper titles replaced by links, you need to modify the CSL style you want to use.
-In every place where you would usually have the paper title, i.e.
+You will therefore need to tweak your CSL style to use it with the bib-url-linker.
+Specifically, in every place where you would usually have the paper title, i.e.

 ```
 <text variable="title" prefix=" " suffix=". "/>
 ```

-or similar, your CSL file now instead needs to print a decorated version of the paper's citation-key (aka "key" in Bibtex):
+or similar, your CSL file now instead needs to print a decorated version of the paper's citation-key (= Bibtex key):

 ```
 <text variable="citation-key" prefix=" !!BIBENTRY!" suffix="!!. " />